Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks: Analysis: Incremental Hierarchical Tensor Rank Learning

-In \subsect~\ref{sec:inc_rank_lrn:imp_htr_min} we theoretically demonstrate how the above dynamics of local component norms can lead to implicit hierarchical tensor rank minimization.
-Specifically, we show that it tends to yield solutions with many small local components (\subsect~\ref{sec:inc_rank_lrn:imp_htr_min:illustration}), and prove that this implies proximity to low hierarchical tensor rank (\subsect~\ref{sec:inc_rank_lrn:imp_htr_min:proximity}).
-Lastly, we discuss the fact that hierarchical tensor rank does not adhere to a natural total ordering, and the potential of partially ordered complexity measures to pave way towards explaining implicit regularization in deep learning (\subsect~\ref{sec:inc_rank_lrn:imp_htr_min:partial_order}).
+Lastly, we discuss the fact that hierarchical tensor rank does not adhere to a natural total ordering, and the potential of partially ordered complexity measures to further our understanding of implicit regularization in deep learning.
+See \subsect~\ref{sec:inc_rank_lrn:partial_order} for details.